polaternez/cyberbullying-tweet-detection-rnn/README.md

-# Cyberbullying Tweet Detector 2: Project Overview
+# Analyzing Cyberbullying Tweets with LSTM Networks
 This project aims to develop a tool for identifying cyberbullying tweets and classifying them based on various categories such as gender, religion, age, ethnicity, and other types of cyberbullying.
 The primary objectives include:

 - Utilizing the Cyberbullying Classification Dataset sourced from Kaggle.